DanhouLi/danhouli.github.io/_pages/about.md

     visibility: visible !important;
   }

   /* 3.
-Apply the new font to all text */ body, p, h1, h2, h3, h4, h5, h6, a, span, div, .navbar-brand {
+Apply the new sans-serif font to all text */ body, p, h1, h2, h3, h4, h5, h6, a, span, div, .navbar-brand {
-    font-family: 'Lora', serif !important;
+    font-family: 'Roboto', sans-serif !important;
+  }

+  /* 4.
+Resize the profile photo */
+  .profile img {
+    max-width: 250px !important; /* Change this number to make it bigger or smaller */
+    width: 100% !important; /* This keeps the image looking sharp */
+    height: auto !important;
   }
 </style>